 Uganda Mission Home

-There have been some changes in arriving at Atlanta.
+Some are mistakenly assuming that the opening of concourse F at Atlanta means that E is not longer an International Concourse.
+The reality is there are now two International Concourses in Atlanta.
+There are however, some changes in arriving at Atlanta.
 All international baggage arriving as Atlanta as final destination now must be claimed in the new F concourse baggage claim area, even if your flight arrives in the old E concourse.
 After you clear customs in E, you have a walk of over 1,000 feet to the F baggage claim.
 (They do have the motor carts running back and fourth and you can take one of them)

 Here is the rub, if you get confused and go through the "Atlanta Final Destination" line even though you are continuing to a further destination, your bags will be in the E claim area but you will come out in the F claim area.
 Going back is not possible and getting access to your bags will most likely not happen that day.
 They will eventually catch up with you a day or two latter at home.

 If you are taking a continuing flight from Atlanta to some other US destination, you will have opportunity to put you bags back into the system so they will arrive at your final destination.
 Generally, you will not need to do any bag tag changes, you just take them through customs and there will be airport staff who take them from you and put them put them back in the baggage system.

 For some reason that I do not understand, the folks that exchange dollars in Uganda discount US bills if they are not the latest series available.
 I am sure this applies to other currencies, especially the Britsh Pound, but I do not know specifics.
 For teams from the US make certain the bills you take are as per the series listed below.
 If you take older bills, they will still exchange them, but at a lower rate.
 And while I list $10s and $20s below, I would not recommend using them in Uganda.

 Series Date Locations |